Chris Grayling: Gay couples in B&Bs

-Early Ministerial Career
+Early ministerial career

 On 13 May 2010, Grayling was appointed Minister of State for Employment and was sworn into the Privy Council on 28 May.
 As minister at DWP he was responsible for jobcentres.
 Measures were introduced to reduce costs, leaving 100,000 staff redundant in offices around the country.
 In the context of a "Broken Society" he accused some families of being habitually unemployed, generation after generation, living in sink council estates in the inner cities.
-Government cuts were made to the DWP budgets in order to constrain welfare spending.
+In the October 2010 Spending Review, the government made cuts to the DWP budget in order to constrain welfare spending.

 The policy later informed treatment of prisoners, refusing the right to vote, and clamping down on abusive behaviours in jails.
-He announced work programs for prisoners, encouraged an end to the "something for nothing culture".
+He announced work programmes for prisoners, encouraged an end to the "something for nothing culture".
 More people than ever were found fit to work as part of a package of measures in a £5 billion program to make work for the long-term unemployed.

-Cabinet-Level Minister
+Cabinet-level minister

 Grayling was promoted to the Cabinet on 4 September 2012, as Lord Chancellor and Secretary of State for Justice.
 Sworn in as Lord Chancellor on 1 October 2012 at Westminster Abbey, he was elected an Honorary Bencher of Gray's Inn on 11 December 2012, due in part to his lack of legal qualifications.
 He was the first non-lawyer to have served as Lord Chancellor for at least 440 years.
 (It was reported that the last such non-lawyer was the Earl of Shaftesbury in 1672–73; but the Earl was admitted to Lincoln's Inn in 1638.)

 Grayling's appointment was widely seen as a return to a more hard line approach than that of his predecessor, Clarke.
 Grayling pursued a "tough justice" agenda, including ending automatic early release for terrorists and child rapists, ending simple cautions for serious offences, and introducing greater protections for householders who defend themselves against intruders.
 The leading human rights barrister Lord Pannick described Grayling's performance as "notable only for his attempts to restrict judicial reviews and human rights, his failure to protect the judiciary against criticism from his colleagues and the reduction of legal aid to a bare minimum."